MOD Boscombe Down: Second World War

 Throughout the war, the airfield continued to have only grass runways and remained within its pre-war boundaries.
+The first hard-surface runway opened in October 1945 and was followed by two more runways with parallel taxiways to create the present-day layout.
+The runways extend into Idmiston and Allington parishes.

 Cold War

 Boscombe was used to test and evaluate many aircraft flown by the British Armed Forces during the Cold War.
-First flights of notable aircraft include the English Electric P 1, forerunner of the English Electric Lightning, the Folland Gnat and Midge, Hawker P.1067 (the prototype Hunter), Westland Wyvern, and the BAC TSR.2.
+First flights of notable aircraft include the English Electric P 1 (the forerunner of the English Electric Lightning), the Folland Gnat and Midge, Hawker P.1067 (the prototype Hunter), Westland Wyvern, and the BAC TSR.2.
 Part of the base was also used by the RAF School of Aviation Medicine.

-The first hard-surface runway opened in October 1945 and was followed by two more runways with parallel taxiways to create the present-day layout.
-The runways extend into Idmiston and Allington parishes.